 Medium: $240 Code:108auag(26X37mm or 1"X1.4")

 Large: $305 Code:514auag(35X49mm or 1.4"X2.0")

 The lotus flower represents the earth.
 Tibetan Buddhist mystics imagined the earth floating like a lotus flower on the oceans of the universe with the heart of the flower being the cosmic mountain, the axis of the universe.
 The lotus is also a symbol for karma, the law of cause and effect and is a female generative symbol, incorporating all four elements unified.
 The lotus roots in earth, floats in water, breathes in air, and grows by the fire of the sun.
 The growth of the lotus, from mud, through water, and emerging as a wonderful plant on the water's surface, is seen as an analogy to the soul’s path from the mud of materialism to the purity of enlightenment.

 Images of the Buddha and other important beings are often shown seated on a lotus throne.
 The three stages of the lotus: bud, utpala (mid-blossom) and the full blossoming throne represent the past, present and future respectively.

-The lotus on the left has a spectacular synthetic sapphire but, of course, you can have any stone you want, faceted or cabachon.
+The lotus on the left has a spectacular Ceylon blue synthetic sapphire which is very expensive so prices are for a regular faceted synthetic sapphire.
+Of course, you can have any stone you want, faceted or cabachon.
 Email us for more information as other stones may have different prices.
 Or just go ahead and order and I'll email you if your requested gem costs more - or less!
 The14kt gold lotus on the right has a collection grade AAA 6 mm opal in it - prices are for a more modest stone.